Stock events for Lamb Weston Holdings, Inc. (LW)

 Overview of Lamb Weston Holdings, Inc.’s business

-Lamb Weston Holdings, Inc. is an American food processing company specializing in value-added frozen potato products, operating within the Consumer Staples sector.
-It is one of the world's largest producers of frozen french fries and other frozen potato products, marketed under brands like Lamb Weston, Grown in Idaho, and Alexia, supplying to a diverse customer base.
+Lamb Weston Holdings, Inc. (LW) is an American food processing company specializing in frozen potato products, headquartered in Eagle, Idaho.
+It operates within the Consumer Defensive sector, specifically in the Food Processing, Packaged Foods, and Frozen Food Manufacturing industries.
+Lamb Weston is one of the world's largest producers of frozen french fries and other frozen potato products, supplying its products globally to a diverse customer base.

 LW’s Geographic footprint